You could spend a lifetime in Patagonia and still not see it all. But that won’t stop me from trying!

 The summer months have the best weather and longest daylight hours for the hiking and outdoor sports Patagonia is famous for.

-Late Fall and early Spring have great weather and smaller crowds.
-Winter in Patagonia is a winter wonderland with the best Argentina ski resorts and snow sports from July to early September.
+Winter in Patagonia is a winter wonderland with the best Argentina ski resorts and snow sports from July through September.
+Avoid the final two weeks of July when Buenos Aires takes its winter school break (bringing high prices and huge crowds).

 What to pack for Patagonia?